tilman-sattler/flock/README.md

 - Improve documentation.
 - Contribute new Modules, Evaluators, or Routers.
 - Add examples to the flock-showcase repository.
-- Join our Discord Community to discuss development! <!-- Add Discord link -->

 ## 📜 License

-Flock is licensed under the Apache License 2.0.
+Flock is licensed under the MIT License.
 See the LICENSE file for details.

 ## 🏢 About